Third Battle of Komárom (1849): Battle

 During these fights, the danger of a Hungarian encirclement still persisted.
 This was averted only by the appearance of the Russian division.
 First the 17th jäger regiment of Bryansk and the 7yj light battery appeared from the direction of Kisigmánd at the Csém grange, right at the moment when the Hungarians were attacking the farm.
 The Russians could deploy their troops undetected on the Hungarians' side because a scrubland and a hill concealed them.
 Colonel Konstantin Romanovich Semyakin approached with his troops at 500 paces of the Hungarian left wing and suddenly ordered fire.
 Despite this surprise, the Hungarians were not shaken but attacked the Russians with 2 battalions and 8 cannons.
 The Russian infantry formed squares and started to shoot at the attackers, while the Russian cannons shot grapeshots at them, which forced the Hungarians to retreat.
 Soon after that the other jäger regiment (owned by Ivan Paskevich) of the Panyutyin division arrived, together with the 8. light battery, while behind them another two regiments with a heavy and a light battery deployed as reserves.
 Despite this, the Hungarians did not lose courage, and the hussars recklessly tried to encircle the Russian troops, but the grapeshots of the 7. and 8.
 Russian batteries repulsed them.
 The hugely outnumbered Hungarian III. corps (aside from the Herzinger division, the Russian division solely had 5000 soldiers and 8 cannons more than them) tried again to attack with its cavalry, but the Russian artillery repulsed them again.

 The growing enemy resistance forced the III. corps to regroup and reorganize.
 Now the artillery took over the main role in the fighting.
 The two infantry brigades of the Austrians from Csém to Herkály had 2 batteries, but they brought as reinforcements another 2 batteries from the artillery reserve, shooting at the Hungarians with 24 cannons, while the Russians had 48 cannons.
 On the other side the two infantry divisions and one cavalry division of the Hungarian III. corps had in total around 34 cannons.
 They could reduce this difference with the use of the 8 launching racks of the only Congreve rocket battery of the Hungarian artillery reserve.
-The long artillery duel lasted an hour and caused important losses to the both armies, but the Hungarians were those who were pressured by the time.
+The long artillery duel lasted an hour and caused important losses to both armies, but the Hungarians were those who were pressured by the time.
 But either the Pikéthy division nor the I. corps did not appear to support the III. corps.
 It seems that Klapka either did not send them any order to attack.